 The Commission on Accreditation of Athletic Training Education has mandated that all professional preparation Athletic Training programs must be at the master's level by 2022.
 The FGCU B.S.A.T. program is in the process of transitioning to the master's level.
-FGCU will welcome the first class of Master of Science in Athletic Training (M.S.A.T.) students in summer 2019.
+FGCU will welcome the first class of Master of Science in Athletic Training (M.S.A.T.) students in summer 2020.
+FGCU is no longer accepting new B.S.A.T. students.

 The Bachelor of Science (B.S.A.T.) in Athletic Training program provides students